 Soon after Elsa's arrival the New England Aquarium made plans to capture her, fishermen fed her and rumours circulated about an escapee from a secret Navy operation, plausibly denied.
 During these events experts declared that no one could physically restrain her unless she officially stranded.

 After about a month she left, reportedly with the same fishing boat.
-Despite excellent photo-identification she has never been seen again, which is not unexpected as researchers rarely get to the offshore shelf area where orcas are assumed to forage (Rossiter, 2002; Doak, 1989).
+Despite excellent photo-identification she has never been seen again (Rossiter, 2002; Doak, 1989).

-Narwhal (Monodon monoceres)
+Narwhal (Monodon monoceros)